by Jessica Cervantez

 The plan has some community leaders concerned.

-Paul Parker, the Lufkin city manager, said, "It's another attempt, in my opinion, for the state to send down unfunded mandates."
+Paul Park, the Lufkin city manager, said, "It's another attempt, in my opinion, for the state to send unfunded mandates."

-Parks is concerned that the city will have to charge the fees, but the state will get the money, and the city will never see any of it."
+Parker is concerned that the city will have to make the residents pay the fee, but the state will get the money, and the city will never see it.